Raphael Rowe

-Raphael Rowe (born 1968) is a British broadcast journalist and presenter, who was wrongfully convicted in 1990 for the 1988 murder and series of aggravated robberies as part of the M25 Three.
-After nearly twelve years incarcerated his convictions, along with those of his two co-defendants Michael J. George Davis and Randolph Egbert Johnson, were ruled unsafe in July 2000 and they were released.
+Raphael Rowe (born 11 March 1968) is a British broadcast journalist and presenter, who was convicted in 1990 for a 1988 murder and series of aggravated robberies as part of the M25 Three.
+After nearly twelve years incarcerated, his convictions, along with those of his two co-defendants Michael J. George Davis and Randolph Egbert Johnson, were ruled unsafe in July 2000 and they were released.

 Early life

 Raphael George Rowe was born in South-East London and named after his father, who had emigrated from Jamaica at the age of 26.
-His British mother, Rosemary Prior, was 17 when she married Raphael senior.
-They had three daughters before Raphael junior was born in 1968.
-Rowe's mixed parentage was not unusual in South-East London, where many ethnicities lived next door to one another, and a low-income, working-class background was the norm.
+His British mother, Rosemary Prior, was 17 when she married Raphael Sr. They had three daughters before Raphael Jr was born in 1968.

 Convictions

 In the early hours of 16 December 1988, three masked men, one carrying a knife, another a gun, beat and tied up Peter Hurburgh and Alan Eley, who were having sex in a car parked in a field.
 During the attack, Hurburgh died of a heart attack.
 Later that morning the three men committed two home robberies and stabbed one of the occupants, 40-year-old Timothy Napier.
 Rowe and Davis were arrested on the morning of 19 December and Johnson on 6 January 1989.
 They were dubbed the M25 Three by the media, due to the locations of the crimes.
 They were interrogated for three days.
 The victims stated there were two white perpetrators and one black; however, all three defendants were black.
 Victims also described an attacker with blue eyes and fair hair, which matched none of the three accused.
-Rowe’s girlfriend at the time of the attack, Kate Williamson, testified against him at trial.
+Rowe's girlfriend at the time of the attack, Kate Williamson, testified against him at trial.
 She later sent a letter to him in prison admitting to and apologising for lying.
 In March 1990 the three were sentenced to life imprisonment without parole at the Old Bailey for murder and aggravated robbery.